,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What was the focus of the Virar Republic Day event?
+What was the Republic Day event in Virar about?

-The event was a community lecture organized by Hindu Janajagruti Samiti (HJS) at a Virar housing society, drawing over 100 residents.
-It framed Republic Day as a call to translate constitutional ideals into daily action and civic duty, emphasizing everyday responsibility, community cohesion, and ethical citizenship.
+The event was a community lecture convened by representatives of Hindu Janajagruti Samiti at a housing society in Virar.
+It drew more than 100 residents and framed Republic Day as a call to civic duty, ethical citizenship, and community cohesion.